 Rafaël Rozendaal’s installation Observation utilizes mirrors and screens to transform an intimate space into an infinite, fully immersive digital world.
 Encouraging visitors to slow down, the work requires a practice of close looking to reveal hidden patterns and complex forms emerging from the interplay of simple elements such as color, shadow, constraint, and flow.
 A ‘Post-Internet’ pioneer, Rozendaal has been creating artworks in the form of websites since 1999.
 Reflecting on his new commission with Aorist, the artist comments, “Observation is a series of compositional experiments that play with the idea of colors pushing each other.
 It’s almost like the colors have a weight or physical presence and are fighting for the space they occupy - moving in sync, like traffic in a dense city.”

-DRIFT will stage their first-ever indoor aerial drone performance titled Social Sacrifice.
+DRIFT staged their first-ever indoor aerial drone performance titled Social Sacrifice.
 Exploring the swarming dynamics exhibited by a school of fish encountering a predator, the work highlights the tensions that emerge between collective action and individual freedom, as well as how these change in the presence of external threats.

-As part of their ongoing commitment to sustainability, Aorist partners with TBA21–Academy’s Ocean Space – a Venice-based cultural center for catalyzing ocean literacy, research, and advocacy through the arts – to bring this new commission by DRIFT to life in the Church of San Lorenzo.
-The flying school of A.I. fish will ‘swim’ overhead every night from 8.30 PM and 10PM (CET), April 20 to May 1, 2022.
-Book Here
+As part of their ongoing commitment to sustainability, Aorist partnered with TBA21–Academy’s Ocean Space – a Venice-based cultural center for catalyzing ocean literacy, research, and advocacy through the arts – to bring this new commission by DRIFT to life in the Church of San Lorenzo.

-Meanwhile, Jonas Lund explores how systems of value play out in the context of artmaking and art valuation in MVP (Most Valuable Painting), an online participatory project in which 512 individual digital paintings change and evolve, optimizing themselves to become more desirable based on audience engagement data and sales.
-Following a preview of MVP at W1 Curates in London from April 4 to 17, a physical manifestation of the work will be on display at Lightbox’s Venice Meeting Point.
+Meanwhile, Jonas Lund explores how systems of value play out in the context of art making and art valuation in MVP (Most Valuable Painting), an online participatory project in which 512 individual digital paintings change and evolve, optimizing themselves to become more desirable based on audience engagement data and sales.
+Following a preview of MVP at W1 Curates in London from April 4 to 17, a physical manifestation Lund's work was on display at Lightbox’s Venice Meeting Point.